 Divorce is a highly complicated process.
 It is not only a complex legal process, it also involves your finances and will test your emotions.
 On top of these things, if you and your spouse are people of high net worth, you will have more to think and worry about aside from the most common divorce issues like child custody.
 To be considered a high net worth person, you must possess $1 million or more in assets.
-If you are contemplating a divorce and you or your spouse is a high net worth person, there is a lot to consider, which is why you will need to consult an experienced Maryland divorce or family law attorney with experience in high net worth divorces.
+If you are contemplating a divorce and you or your spouse is a high net worth person, there is a lot to consider, which is why you will need to consult an experienced Maryland divorce or family law attorney with experience in high-income provision is a $30,000 joint month net income.
+For couples who exceed this provision, a unique formula is used to determine how much child support will be paid.”>high net worth divorces.
 Meanwhile, here are some important questions you may have about the legal process:

 What assets could be affected in a high net worth divorce?

 Entering into a high net worth divorce generally involves certain unique assets that will be subject to the equitable distribution process.
 Since these assets are unique, you will need to hire a skilled Maryland divorce attorney to make sure that you submit all your relevant financial information correctly, without missing any important detail.
 Otherwise, you could be subjected to an IRS investigation, which could result in more complications.
 Some of the assets that will be considered in a high net worth divorce include the following:

 - 401ks, retirement accounts, and pension, which are considered marital property

 - Most high net worth people are owners of multiple properties like vacation homes.
 If you are such an owner, that particular property could be part of the equitable distribution process